dpopov22/checkout-lines/README.md

 # checkout-lines
+In order to run this project you will need java installed.
+Please use the command javac*.java to compile all of the classes.
+Then to run the files

 In this project I used queue implementation to simulate shoppers picking which check-out line to use.
 In the end, I created 4 types of strategies for selecting a queue.
 I also used Nodes, Linked Lists, and Array Lists to implement my strategies.
 One of the strategies was to select the shortest line, which would be optimal but would